-The Wayfarer is equipped with two slide-outs.
-One in the bedroom and one in the living room.
+The Wayfarer is equipped with a slide out located on the drivers' side and on the rear of the motorhome.
 The slide-out-room feature is actuated by a wall switch (Figure 10-1).
-Press the desired slide-out setting to extend or retract the slide-out.
+Press the slide-out setting to extend or retract the slide-out.

-Figure 10-1:Slide-out Switchs
+Figure 10-1: Slide-out Switches